This topic describes the vector functions supported by OceanBase Database and provides usage notes.

 NULL.For sparse vectors, one parameter can be a string in the sparse vector format, such as

-The return values are described as follows:
+The return value descriptions are as follows:

 The return value is a